the Chromium logo

 Style guides

 Similar to internal Google development, Chromium development follows style guides whose goal is largely to document and manage the "dos and don'ts" of authoring code within Chromium.
-These style guides can be found at go/chromium-style (Chromium-specific) and go/cstyle (Google C++).
+These are the Chromium C++ style guide and Google C++ style guide.

 Codelabs